HIPAA Notice of Privacy Practices

 The Health Insurance Portability and Accountability Act of 1996 (HIPAA) was designed to protect electronic data pertaining to patient identification and health, and standardize the process of data interchange.
 A major component of HIPAA is the “Security Rule”, which includes technical safeguards and their implementation.
 Technical safeguards are defined in 445 CFR Part 164 § 164.304:

-Technical safeguards means the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.
+Technical safeguards mean the technology and the policy and procedures for its use that protect electronic protected health information and control access to it.

 Access Control “Access” is defined in § 164.304: